The Pulse guide to logging your CPD for NMC revalidation

 What is continuing professional development (CPD) and how do I meet the NMC revalidation criteria?

-From April 1 2016 all nurses and midwives will be required to revalidate with the NMC every three years, whether they work in the NHS, private sector or full-time agency.
-Although it can seem daunting, revalidation is actually quite straightforward and will help to demonstrate that you practice safely and effectively.
+Since 2016 all UK nurses and midwives have been required to revalidate with the Nursing and Midwifery Council (NMC) every three years, whether they work in the NHS, private sector or full-time agency.
+Although it might seem daunting, revalidation is actually quite straightforward and will help to demonstrate that you practice safely and effectively.

-For you to successfully revalidate and renew your NMC registration you must meet a set criteria, one of which is 35 hours of continuing professional development (CPD), including 20 hours of participatory learning (learning during which you interact with other people).
+For you to successfully revalidate and renew your NMC registration you must meet a set criteria – including 35 hours of continuing professional development (CPD), 20 hours of which is participatory (in person learning or training sessions).

-What does this mean?
-CPD is part of every nurse and midwives daily practice and, through the revalidation process the NMC encourages you to log and record each event of CPD as it occurs.
+CPD is part of every nurse and midwives’ daily practice, so you’re not being asked to do anything you’re not already familiar with.
+The NMC encourages you to log each CPD event as you undertake it – and it’s this little and often approach that will make the revalidation process a painless and straightforward affair.
 Every item of CPD you log should be relevant to your scope of practice as a nurse or midwife.

 What activities can I include in my CPD log?

-CPD hours are not just hours spent doing structured learning or accredited training – they include lots of activities that you already do as part of your job.
+CPD hours are not just those spent in structured learning or accredited training – they include lots of activities that you already do as part of your job.
 Below, we’ve listed some of the activities that will count towards your 35 hours of CPD.
-You’ll be surprised how quickly the hours build up.
+You’ll be surprised how quickly the time builds up.

 Work-based learning and participatory learning